Higher rank lattices are not coarse median: Proof of the main consequences

-\bp[Proof of Corollary~\ref{cor:not_qi_CCC}] In one direction, assume that the spherical type of $X$ is $A_1^r$.
-Discrete affine buildings of spherical type $A_1^r$, endowed with the $L^1$ metric, are actual CAT(0) cube complexes.
+\bp[Proof of Theorem~\ref{thm:not_qi_CCC}] In one direction, assume that $X$ is a symmetric space or affine building of spherical type $A_1^r$.
+If $X$ is a discrete affine building of spherical type $A_1^r$, if we endow it with the $L^1$ metric, $X$ becomes an actual CAT(0) cube complex.
 If $X$ is a symmetric space, it is isometric to a product of rank $1$ symmetric spaces.
 According to~\cite[Theorem~1.8]{haglund_wise}, every word-hyperbolic group is quasi-isometric to CAT(0) cube complex.
 So each rank $1$ symmetric space is quasi-isometric to a CAT(0) cube complex, hence $X$ itself is quasi-isometric to a CAT(0) cube complex.

 Conversely, assume that the symmetric space or affine building $X$ is quasi-isometric to a CAT(0) cube complex $(Y,d_p)$, possibly of infinite dimension, endowed with the $L^p$ distance for some $p \in [1,\infty]$.
 Since $(Y,d_p)$ is quasi-isometric to the metric space $X$ which has finite dimension, we deduce that $(Y,d_p)$ is quasi-isometric to $(Y,d_1)$.
 Since $(Y,d_1)$ is a metric median space, we deduce that there exists a coarse median on $X$.
 According to Theorem~\ref{thm:no_cm_on_X}, we deduce that the spherical type of $X$ is $A_1^r$. \ep